-After starting cbftp and entering your passphrase, you will end up on the
+After starting cbftp (and possibly entering your passphrase), you will end up

-main ui screen of the client.
-This is where your FTP sites will be listed,
+on the main ui screen of the client.
+This is where your FTP sites will be

-along with the latest few spread jobs and transfer jobs if there are any.
+listed, along with the latest few spread jobs and transfer jobs if there are

 scrolling by.
 This area is known as "the legend bar" and is used to list